Skip to main content

 setDiscountPerItem

-This effect schema is returned when you use the Discount individual items, Discount individual items pro rata, or Discount individual item in bundles pro rata effect in a rule.
+This effect schema is returned when you use the Discount individual items, Discount individual items pro rata, or Discount individual item in bundles effect in a rule.

 It indicates that a discount per item should be applied on the specific item specified in the effect.